Explore the state-by-state map

 Environmental Pressure Index = environmental vulnerability base × data center development multiplier.

-- Threatened and endangered species: U.S. Fish & Wildlife Service ECOS state listing totals.
+- Threatened and endangered species: U.S. Fish & Wildlife Service ECOS state listing totals, compiled for this study on June 17, 2026.

-- Forest cover: USDA Forest Service Forest Inventory and Analysis report.
+- Forest cover: USDA Forest Service Forest Inventory and Analysis report, compiled for this study on June 17, 2026.

-- Drought pressure: U.S. Drought Monitor Drought Severity and Coverage Index data, using the latest state reading available for this study: June 9, 2026.
+- Drought pressure: U.S. Drought Monitor Drought Severity and Coverage Index data, using the DSCI snapshot from June 9, 2026.

-The ranking excludes states with no qualifying data center count in the Data Center Map input.
+The ranking excludes states with no planned, under construction or land-banked facilities in the Data Center Map input.
+They may still have existing operating facilities.
 These states are shaded gray on the map: Hawaii, Massachusetts, New Hampshire, Rhode Island, and Vermont.